Diatomaceous Earth is a dirt cheap way to control external and internal parasites in your dog.

 Diatomaceous Earth has also been reported in scientific literature to absorb methyl mercury, e-coli, endotoxins, viruses, organophosphate pesticide residues, drug resides, and protein, perhaps even the proteinaceous toxins produced by some intestinal infections.
 Given this, Diatomaceous Earth is very useful as a detox solution, digestive aid and colon cleanser.

-For dogs, use one tablespoon per day in his food for dogs over 55 lbs. and one teaspoon per day for small dogs and puppies.
+For dogs, use one tablespoon per day of food grade Diatomaceous Earth in his food for dogs over 55 lbs. and one teaspoon per day for small dogs and puppies.
 For external parasite control, simply rub the powder at full strength into the coat for fleas and sprinkle on bedding.